Bases of topologies. Countability axioms. #

 A separable space is one with a countable dense subset, available through

-is a uniform space with countably generated uniformity filter (e.g., an emetric_space
+If α is a uniform space with countably generated uniformity filter (e.g., an emetric_space),

-then this condition is equivalent to topological_space.second_countable_topology α
+then this condition is equivalent to topological_space.second_countable_topology α.
+In this case

 the latter should be used as a typeclass argument in theorems because Lean can automatically deduce